goglog/gog/README.md

 Gog aims to help developers to insert changelog data inside git commits.
 Gog allows to create changelogs based on commit data and tagged commits.

+You can find a short presentation here : [Gog lightning talk at Rulu](http://www.youtube.com/watch?v=dD3Ga8b9xTw) This presentation was made a [Rulu](http://rulu.eu).

 ## This is still alpha software !
 - You can help !
 - Better tag managemnt